OHDSI/Broadsea/README.md

 ## Quick Start Broadsea Deployment

 * Download and install Docker.
 See the installation instructions at the [Docker Web Site](https://docs.docker.com/engine/installation/ "Install Docker")
 * Copy the example "docker-compose.yml" file for your database (PostgreSQL, Oracle, SQL Server) from this GitHub repository to a directory on your machine. (e.g. The postgresql version of the file is in the postgresql sub-directory of this repository).
+Note.
+On Windows machines ensure that the directory path does not contain any spaces.
 * Copy the example "source_source_daimon.sql" file from this GitHub repository to a directory on your machine. (e.g. The postgresql version of the file is in the postgresql sub-directory of this repository).
 * Edit the example "source_source_daimon.sql" file to specify the database connection strings and database schema prefixes for your database(s).
 Note.
 You will run this SQL file manually in a SQL client in a later step.
 * Edit the example Atlas "config-local.js" file to specify the WebAPI URL, otherwise the default is localhost & port 8080.